What is a bone marrow test?

 Children and teenagers often have sedation for this type of test.

-You can go home that day if you are feeling well enough.
+You usually go home the same day if you're feeling well enough.

 You have a dressing over the site, which you should keep on for 24 hours.
 If you notice any bleeding apply pressure to the area.
 If it doesn't stop, contact the hospital.